 What stem cells are used in research by Melbourne Stem Cell Centre?

 Adult Mesenchymal Stem Cells.
 These cells are tissue specific and intimately involved in tissue repair and regeneration.

 How are Stem Cells obtained/collected at MSCC?

-Through a process called adipose tissue harvesting.
+Through a process called adipose tissue harvesting or as we call it lipoharvest.
 Each patient’s own fat tissue is collected by a medical clinician via mini-liposuction procedure.
-The procedure is minimally invasive and performed under local anaesthetic control, within a day procedure centre at MSCC.
+The procedure is minimally invasive and performed using local anesthetic.
+We conduct this procedure within our purpose built theatre and recovery area.
 The harvested tissue later undergoes further processing with the isolation and expansion of the stem cell population performed within an accredited laboratory.